cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 **Note**:

-1. If you using `cc.loader.downloader.loadSubpackage` in your own code to load a subpackage, please refer to the [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) to upgrade it.
+1. If you use `cc.loader.downloader.loadSubpackage` in your own code to load a subpackage, please refer to the [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) to upgrade it.

 2. To avoid unnecessary errors, `cc.loader.onProgress` has no equivalent implementation in `cc.assetManager`.
 You can implement your own global callback mechanism, but it is recommended that you pass callbacks to each load function to avoid interfering with each other during concurrent loading.